 |An evening view of the Miller Park pond looking south from Redick Avenue.|

 In 1892, Miller Park was connected to the city by Omaha’s Prettiest Mile Boulevard, which eventually led from downtown Omaha to the park.
 That boulevard was part of a citywide system, which along with the park was designed by noted landscape architect H.W.S.
 Cleveland.
 By the 1900s, it was called Florence Boulevard, and became the first of three boulevards touching Miller Park.
+The neighborhood to the south was called Miller Park, too, and the one to the north would come to be called Minne Lusa.

 |An evening view of the Miller Park pond looking eastward.|